Christine Peng-Peng Lee

-Christine Jennifer Peng-Peng Lee (born June 27, 1993), also known as Peng Peng, is a retired Canadian artistic gymnast, actress, and singer.
+Christine Jennifer Peng-Peng Lee (born June 27, 1993), also known as Peng Peng, is a Canadian actress and singer and former artistic gymnast.
 She was a member of the Canadian team that qualified for the 2012 Summer Olympics, though a knee injury prevented her from competing in the Games.
 She attended UCLA and led the gymnastics team to the 2018 NCAA National Championship.
 Lee prefers to use her Chinese name Peng Peng when doing gymnastics, saying it makes her feel like "someone completely different."

 Junior career

 2007

 In May, Lee competed at the Canadian Championships in Regina, Saskatchewan.
 She placed second in the all around finals with a score of 57.400. and second in balance beam event finals with a score of 15.55.

 In November, Lee competed at the Junior Pan American Championships in Guatemala City, Guatemala.
 The Canadian team won the silver medal with Lee earning 58.017, the highest score out of the Canadian gymnasts, placing her fourth in the all around competition.
 In the event finals she earned the silver medal on vault with a score of 13.700 and floor with a score of 14.450.
 Lee also placed fourth on uneven bars with a score of 13.825 and sixth on balance beam with a score of 13.150.

 In December, Lee competed at Elite Canada in Abbotsford, British Columbia.
 She placed second in the all around competition with a score of 56.150.
 In event finals, Lee won floor scoring 14.75 and placed third on both uneven bars and balance beam scoring 14.20 and 14.35 respectively.